ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Connection -> ConnectionReceived&lt;Connection>

-The ConnectionReceived event occurs when a remote endpoint has established a transport-layer connection to this Connection, causing a new Connection to be created.
+The ConnectionReceived event occurs when a remote endpoint has established a transport-layer connection to this Connection or when the remote endpoint has sent its first Content, causing a new Connection to be created.
 The resulting Connection is contained within the ConnectionReceived event, and is ready to use as soon as it is passed to the application via the event.

+\[MICHAEL: JFYI, just to explain why I added "or when the remote endpoint has sent its first Content" above: in case the connection is in fact a stream, nothing may happen on the wire when doing Connect, and the first thing the listener gets may already be the first data block.]

 Connection -> ListenError&lt;>